willemt/dogebox/SPEC.rst

 The receiver:
 - Updates the "hash" field of the corresponding entry within the Piece Log with "new_hash".
 - Updates the "size" field of the entry from the File Log that points to this piece has its "size"
-- If "new_hash" is different from "hash" mark piece as "don't have" and send a PWP_DONTHAVE message to OneFolder peers
+- If "new_hash" is different from "hash" mark piece as "don't have" and send a PWP_DONTHAVE message to one-folder peers

 For pieces that haven't changed size the "new_size" value remains the same.